21st – 28th JUNE 2019

 The vast landscape of the Arctic, with a Polar Bear for scale.

 Svalbard (previously known as Spitsbergen), is a pristine Arctic wilderness about midway between continental Norway (of which it is politically a part) and the North Pole.
 This stunningly scenic archipelago, with its jagged peaks, breathtaking fjords, and abundant glaciers is one of the most popular places to go and find Polar Bears.
-But there are many other attractions, such as Walrus, whales including Blue Whale, Arctic Fox, Ivory Gull, Dovekie (Little Auk), Atlantic Puffin, Thick-billed Murre (Brunnich’s Guillemot), Black Guillemot, King Eider, breeding-plumaged Red Phalarope, breeding-plumaged Red-throated Loon (Diver) and more.
-We started and ended our week-long cruise in Longyearbyen, a truly fascinating town of just over 2000 human inhabitants and the northernmost town in the world.
+But there are many other attractions, such as Walrus, whales including Blue and Beluga Whales, Arctic Fox, Ivory Gull, Little Auk (Dovekie), Atlantic Puffin, Thick-billed Murre (Brunnich’s Guillemot), Black Guillemot, King Eider, breeding-plumaged Red (Grey) Phalarope, breeding-plumaged Red-throated Loon (Diver) and more.
+We started and ended our week-long cruise in Longyearbyen, a truly fascinating town of just over 2,000 human inhabitants and the northernmost town in the world.
 The pack ice map dictated our route more than any prior planning could have done, and in fact we were forced to take a completely different route than the one that had been planned.
 What an amazing adventure it turned out to be, and we were pleased to find all our targets.
 What follows below is a brief trip diary mentioning the main wildlife we managed to locate.
-If you want the detailed ship log, which gives sea temperatures, GPS co-ordinates, and a lot of other information for each day of the trip, please e-mail email@example.com.
-This current report serves mainly to show you what to expect mammal- and birdwise on our annual Svalbard cruise – details of next year’s cruise can be found at here.
+If you want the detailed ship log, which gives sea temperatures, GPS co-ordinates, and a lot of other information for each day of the trip, please e-mail [email protected].
+This current report serves mainly to show you what to expect mammal- and birdwise on our annual Svalbard cruise – details of next year’s cruise can be found here.

 The route we wanted to sail (above) didn’t happen because of pack ice, but we still saw all our targets.

 Tim and Kay had arrived a couple of days early and had already joined a whale-watching and a birding tour around Longyearbyen.
-They’d found King Eider, Pink-footed Goose, Brant, breeding-plumaged Red Phalarope, Rock Ptarmigan (aka “Roof Ptarmigan”, as it was actually sitting on someone’s roof), Arctic Fox, Svalbard Reindeer, and last but not least Blue Whale among other goodies.
-Chris’ flight was delayed and his luggage didn’t arrive, so he had to go shopping for cold weather gear before boarding the ship between 4 and 5 p.m.
+They’d found King Eider, Pink-footed Goose, the hrota subspecies of Brant (Pale-bellied Brent) Goose, breeding-plumaged Red (Grey) Phalarope, Rock Ptarmigan (aka “Roof Ptarmigan”, as it was actually sitting on someone’s roof), Arctic Fox, Svalbard Reindeer (an endemic subspecies), and last but not least Blue Whale among other goodies.

 The ship cast off around 6.30 p.m. and sailed through the beautiful Isfjorden (one of Svalbard’s longest fjords, within which Longyearbyen lies).
 Because of the current pack ice map we knew that we’d be unable to take our expected route along the western side of Spitsbergen (the biggest island of the Svalbard Archipelago, and also the previous name of the entire archipelago when it was controlled by the Dutch rather than the Norwegians).
 So we decided to head south then east, to avoid the impenetrable pack ice.
 While traversing the fjord and also when we reached the open sea we found Common Eider, stacks of graceful Northern Fulmars, Black-legged Kittiwake, Atlantic Puffin, Thick-billed Murre (Brunnich’s Guillemot), Black Guillemot, Little Auk (Dovekie), and Parasitic Jaeger.